Diabetes

 Diabetes is a condition which causes high levels of glucose (sugar) in the blood.

-Glucose, which we get from our diets, is our bodies main source of fuel.
-It is used by the millions of cells in our bodies to perform their functions - keeping our bodies at the right temperature or generating new cells.
+Glucose, which we get from our diets, is our body's main source of fuel.
+It is used by the millions of cells in our bodies to perform their functions, keeping our bodies at the right temperature or generating new cells.

-After eating carbohydrates, acids and enzymes in the stomach digest the food and break it apart, breaking it into lipids (fats) and glucose (sugars).
+After eating carbohydrates, acids and enzymes in the stomach break down the food, digesting it into lipids (fats) and glucose (sugars).

 The contents of the stomach are moved through the intestine.
 Cells inside the intestinal wall absorb the glucose, moving it from the digestive tract and into the bloodstream.

-Once in the bloodstream, the glucose can either be used by cells throughout the body or converted into glycogen by the liver to be used later.
+Once in the bloodstream, glucose can either be used by cells throughout the body or converted into glycogen by the liver for later use.

-In order for the cells to use the glucose, a hormone called insulin is required.
+For the cells to utilise glucose, a hormone called insulin is necessary.
 This hormone is made in the pancreas and released into the bloodstream.
-Insulin is needed to move glucose from the blood to the cells, where it can be used as energy.
+Insulin is necessary to transport glucose from the blood to the cells, where it can be utilised as energy.

 Insulin and diabetes

 Insulin is the hormone which regulates the amount of glucose in the blood.
-It acts as a carrier to move the molecules of glucose into the cells, which use or "burn" the glucose to carry out their functions.
+It acts as a carrier to transport glucose molecules into cells, which use or "burn" the glucose to carry out their functions.
 Without a regular supply of glucose, cells struggle to function normally.
-This causes cell regeneration to slow down, meaning that cuts may take longer to heal.
+This causes cell regeneration to slow down, resulting in cuts that may take longer to heal.

-The amount of insulin in the body is regulated and dependent on how much glucose is present in the blood.
+The amount of insulin in the body is regulated and dependent on the amount of glucose present in the blood.
 Before a meal, your blood glucose level may be between 70 and 120 milligrams per decilitre of blood.

-After eating a meal, it's common for glucose levels to peak to a high 180mg/dL, though this should usually drop back down to the normal range of 70 to 120mg/dL.
+After eating a meal, it's common for glucose levels to peak at a high 180mg/dL, though this should usually drop back down to the normal range of 70 to 120mg/dL.

 In people with type 2 diabetes, there is either an insufficient amount of insulin in the body to manage the level of glucose in the blood or the insulin their body produces is ineffective at reducing their blood glucose level.